ForNeVeR/BetterFuck/Readme.md

     source.b... ok.

-(In non-Windows environments you may experience problems when running CLR executables from terminal; use `mono BFuck.Console source.b` command then.)
+(In non-Windows environments you may experience problems when running CLR executables from terminal; use `mono BFuck.Console.exe source.b` command then.)

 Now we got additional file in our directory: `source.exe`.
 Let's test it: